anice1/powerpedia/docs/index.md

 Note ℹ️: The `config.ini` file is intended to abstract valuable information regarding database connection.
-Hence informations added here will be ignored during deployment.
+Hence, informations added here will be ignored during deployment.

 ```MD